presnick/ProgramsInformationPeople/_sources/Sequences/ListsareMutable.rst

     alist = ['a', 'd', 'f']
     alist[1:1] = ['b', 'c']
-    print alist
+    print(alist)
     alist[4:4] = ['e']
-    print alist
+    print(alist)

 **Check your understanding**

-.. mchoicemf:: test_question9_7_1
+.. mchoice:: test_question9_7_1
    :answer_a: [4,2,True,8,6,5]
    :answer_b: [4,2,True,6,5]
    :answer_c: Error, it is illegal to assign
-   :correct: b
    :feedback_a: Item assignment does not insert the new item into the list.
    :feedback_b: Yes, the value True is placed in the list at index 2.
 It replaces 8.
    :feedback_c: Item assignment is allowed with lists.
 Lists are mutable.
+   :correct: b

    What is printed by the following statements?